Sarinduu/Doc-chatbot-assistant/README.md

 ## Features

-* Accepts both PDF and TXT files
+* Accepts both PDF and TXT files (TXT files are preferred for better answer quality)
 * Extracts and splits documents into meaningful text chunks
 * Embeds content using SentenceTransformers
 * Retrieves relevant chunks using FAISS vector similarity search